-Tanzania is home to 52 million people and among them, astonishingly, a mere 250 dentists.
-Residents of the country’s many rural communities are therefore forced to walk long distances over difficult terrain to obtain any form of dental aid.
-And the standards of hygiene at many of these practices remain alarmingly underdeveloped.
+Tanzania is home to 52 million people and among them, astonishingly, only 250 dentists.
+Residents of the country’s many rural communities are therefore forced to walk painstakingly long distances over difficult terrain to obtain any form of dental aid.
+And even then, the standards of hygiene at many of these practices remain alarmingly underdeveloped.

-On their most recent dental mission, Daktari for Maasai spent two weeks treating patients (lodge staff and local community members) at &Beyond Lake Manyara Tree Lodge, &Beyond Ngorongoro Crater Lodge and the Ololosokwan Clinic just outside of &Beyond Klein’s Camp.
+On one of their most recent dental missions this past October, Daktari for Maasai organised a two‑week mobile clinic at &Beyond Ngorongoro Crater Lodge, as well as the Mayoka Clinic just outside &Beyond Lake Manyara Tree Lodge and the Ololosokwan Clinic just outside of &Beyond Klein’s Camp.

-Daktari for Maasai are now also working in collaboration with UNESCO and Samsung to provide permanent telemedicine and specialist dental services to the Ololosokwan community.
-Two large containers have been donated and will soon form part of the Ololosokwan Clinic; this is another great example of different organisations working together for the greater good of humanity.
+Daktari for Maasai also worked in collaboration with UNESCO and Samsung to provide permanent telemedicine and specialist dental services to the Ololosokwan community.
+Two large containers were donated, which now form part of the Ololosokwan Clinic; this is another great example of different organisations working together for the greater good of humanity.

 Daktari for Maasai have completed thousands of hours of consultations, with treatments ranging from 30 minutes to more than six hours.
-They treat up to 40 patients a day and have successfully treated more than 4 000 patients in six years.
+They treat up to 40 patients a day and have successfully treated more than 5 000 patients in seven years.

-Earlier this year, I interviewed one of the daktari’s highly satisfied patients, Assistant Lodge Manager Vitalis Massay, at &Beyond Lake Manyara Tree Lodge.
-His two-hour treatment back in 2012 not only transformed his smile and physical demeanour, but, having met Vitalis a few years ago, I could immediately sense his renewed self-confidence and sense of pride.
+Just one of the Daktari’s highly satisfied patients is the ever-smiling Vitalis Massay, Assistant Lodge Manager at &Beyond Lake Manyara Tree Lodge.
+Vitalis’ two-hour treatment back in 2012 not only transformed his smile and physical demeanour, but, having met Vitalis prior to his dental procedure, one could immediately sense his renewed self-confidence and sense of pride following the treatment.
 He confessed, “I feel a lot more confident and happy, and I smile a lot more.”
 And with a twinkle in his eye, he joked, “I’m a lot more attractive to women now too.”